 When the storm has passed, make sure the system is safe before turning your heating and cooling system back on.
 To get started, confirm there are no signs of damage and get rid of any debris from around the equipment.
 Try to evaluate and confirm there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 251-202-7503 for an AC inspection if it looks like there may have been any damage or flooding to the equipment.
 Once you’ve had the system inspected by an expert to ensure safe function, turn the HVAC system back on immediately to help dry the home and limit mold from getting into your system or ductwork.

-If your system has had any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Climate Control Service Experts Heating & Air Conditioning and ask about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order all seasons long.
+If your system has had any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Climate Control Service Experts Heating & Air Conditioning and ask about our membership options to help keep your heating and air conditioning system in working order all seasons long.